 We’ve introduced our Wireless Plan Comparison Tool, and as a follow-up, we’ve spent time highlighting different wireless carriers here on the Swappa Blog.
 Our focus has included the major carriers, AT&T, Verizon, and T-Mobile, as well as the numerous MVNO carriers that make use of the major carrier networks.

-Users will often look to one of the big four carriers, however, an MVNO carrier may be better suited for your specific needs.
+Users will often look to one of the major carriers, however, an MVNO carrier may be better suited for your specific needs.
 For example, some MVNO carriers focus on low priced plans and allow you to pay for only what you use.
 Some MVNO carriers will highlight a specific feature, such as international calling.
 And as you’ll see here later in this post — some allow users to partner up and share the discount.